devaloka/mu-plugin-installer/README.md

 `installer-loader-paths` key is available for your custom install path for loader(s).

-This is almost the same as as [A Multi-Framework Composer Library Installer](https://github.com/composer/installers)'s.`installer-paths` but it is for the loader file.
+This is almost the same as as [A Multi-Framework Composer Library Installer](https://github.com/composer/installers)'s `installer-paths` but it is for the loader file.

 ```json